 We proposed a new mezzanine concourse across the whole station that will help deliver better access to Waverley from the surrounding streets.
 It will also enable the creation of fully-accessible entrances and increase circulation space for passengers.

-Gallery: the Masterplan and Edinburgh Waverley today
+The Masterplan and Edinburgh Waverley today

 Step-free access for Canterbury East